mvds314/fastnorm/README.md

 # Fast evaluation of multivariate normal distributions

-This package provides a fast way to evaluate the pdf and cdf of the multivariate normal distribution.
+This package provides a fast way to evaluate the pdf and cdf of a standardized multivariate normal distribution.
 Currently, it only contains code for the bivariate normal distribution.

 The implementation in this package is based on the following references:

 1. Drezner, Zvi, and George O. Wesolowsky.
 "On the computation of the bivariate normal integral."
 Journal of Statistical Computation and Simulation 35.1-2 (1990): 101-107.
 2. Genz, Alan, and Frank Bretz.
 "Computation of multivariate normal and t probabilities."
 Lecture Notes in Statistics 195 (2009)

-Put simply, the method comes to an interpolation specifically tailored to the multivariate normal distribution.
+Simply put, the method comes down to an interpolation specifically tailored to the multivariate normal distribution.
-Although it is an approximation, the method is near to exact and very fast.
+Although it is an approximation, the method is near to exact and fast.
-The implementation in Scipy seems to be based on the same methodology (see [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/mvndst.f) and [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/_qmvnt.py).
+The implementation in Scipy is based on the same methodology, see [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/mvndst.f) and [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/_qmvnt.py.

 With scalar input, the speed is comparable to the Scipy implementation.
 The Scipy implemantation, however, is slow for vector valued input.
 This packages containes a vectorized implementation of which the speed becomes of the same order of magnitude as a C implementation, e.g., the one in the [approxcdf](http://www.math.wsu.edu/faculty/genz/software/software.html) package.